langestroop/langestroop.github.io/pubs.md

 date: "2023-02-01"
 ---

 Here you can find an updated list of my publications together with the corresponding PDF files.
-Whenever possible, the respective OSF and/or Github repo containing pre-reg materials, data and/or scripts is also included.
+Whenever possible, the respective OSF and/or Github repos containing pre-reg materials, data and/or scripts are also included.

 ## Preprints